V-Ha12/Project-portpolio/Game Recommendations on Steam/Solutions_and_Recommendations.md

 |Grimtale Island|16|2.99|
 |Battle Bruise 2|14|4.99|

-- Key Questions to Address:
+_**- Key Questions to Address:**_

   Does the number of reviews truly reflect a game's popularity?
 Do games with more reviews generate higher revenue?

 --> The number of reviews often reflects a game's popularity and can influence revenue, but it is not always an absolute indicator.
 For example, Orwell: Keeping an Eye On You has 11,225 reviews and an estimated revenue of ~$112K.
 In contrast, Imp of the Sun, despite having a higher price of $19.99, has only 34 reviews, resulting in an estimated revenue of just ~$680.
 This suggests that while review count can be a strong signal of popularity, other factors such as pricing, marketing, and audience reach also play a crucial role in a game's financial success.

-- Suggestion:
+_**- Suggestion:**_

-  + Games with few reviews and high prices, like Imp of the Sun, should participate in major discount events (e.g., Steam Summer Sale, Winter Sale) to attract more players.
+  + Games with few reviews and high prices, like _Imp of the Sun_, should participate in major discount events (e.g., Steam Summer Sale, Winter Sale) to attract more players.
 Applying deep discounts (50% - 70%) early on can help increase review volume and visibility.

   + Creating a Discord group or engaging in communities on Reddit and Steam forums can encourage player discussions and boost engagement.